|

 her 100th...

-means of celebrating Anns wonderful achievement, eight
+of celebrating Anns wonderful achievement, eight members

-by three close friends from Pattingham, gathered to form a fully
+three close friends from Pattingham, gathered to form a fully

 Covid Compliant Choir in front of Anns house at 10.00h